guillaumepot/guillaumepot/README.md

 ### Learning on 🎯

--▶ Currently taking a summer pause about learning.
+-▶ Started a Data Engineering degree (2024, August -> October)

 ---